JayaniLakshika/Monash_PhD_thesis/06-chap6.html.md

 - `cardinalR` (<https://github.com/jayanilakshika/cardinalR>).

 The Shiny app for `quollr` is available at one of the mirror sites listed at <https://vimror.netlify.app/> with the source code available at <https://github.com/jayanilakshika/ViMRoR>.

+The survey web application, [Match-a-roo](https://ebsmonash.shinyapps.io/Match-a-roo/), is designed to collect survey responses and demographics using the Shiny in R. Each subject had access to the survey via the shiny.io server.

 Principles of transparency and reproducible research have guided the work with all materials related to the thesis at <https://github.com/JayaniLakshika/Monash_PhD_thesis>.
 The thesis is written using Quarto [@Allaire_Quarto_2024] and is available online at <https://jayani-lakshika-phd-thesis.netlify.app>.